Cornerstone of Southern California, Celebrating 40 Years

 One of the reasons snorting molly can be life-threatening is the issue of drug purity.
 Typically, those who use drugs don’t test their purity before snorting.
 The powder may contain other substances, such as fentanyl, which can be life-threatening.

 According to the Drug Enforcement Administration, fentanyl is fifty to one hundred times stronger than morphine.
 This is why fentanyl is responsible for many overdose deaths in the US today.
 It is a white powder that is often mixed with other white-colored drugs like MDMA, ecstasy, and cocaine.
-A person may not even realize they’re taking it and share the same batch with others.
+A person may not even realize they’re taking it and sharing the same batch with others.
 This is how snorting MDMA can hugely increase the risk of accidental overdose.

 In Florida, 2013, it was found that substances being sold as molly actually contained methylone.
 Methylone is a synthetic chemical that is commonly used in bath salts.

-Can Taking MDMA Cause Health Problems?
+Can Taking MDMA Cause Severe Health Problems?

 Can You Overdose On MDMA?

-• Dangerously high body temperature
+• Dangerously high body temperature.

 Addiction Treatment